 Blackout schedules are attached to classes through the class Program.
 In order to calculate Blackout Dates into the billing process, the Allow Proration setting must be turned on for each class.

-For Hourly Classes, Blackout Schedules cause the software to ignore any hours classes take place on the blackout dates.
+- For Hourly Classes, Blackout Schedules cause the software to ignore any hours for classes that take place on the blackout dates.